caelanjmiller/caelanjmiller.github.io/content/projects.md

 ---
 title: Projects
 url: projects
-showBreadCrumbs: no
+showBreadCrumbs: false
 ---
-List below are some of the projects I am currently working on or in the past:
+Listed below are some of the projects I am currently working on or have in the past:

 - [Python Packages](#python-packages)
 - [Data Visualizations](#data-visualizations)